1 Should I apply to an ordinary civil court or to a specialised court (for example an employment labour court)?

 - as courts of appeal, the appeals against judgments handed down by judges at first instance;

-- as courts of review, the cases specifically provided for by the law;
+- as courts of review, applications for review against judgments handed down by district courts, which, under the law, are not subject to appeal, and in any other cases expressly provided for by the law;

 - any other applications which are by law within their jurisdiction.